 Borrowing money from Walsh’s ex-wife, Walsh and Duke have soon made it to Arizona.
-The diner, where they can’t even afford breakfast, is in Globe, about 70 miles east of Phoenix.
-It’s often assumed to be La Luz Del Dia – this is the coffee shop with the distinctive cup-shaped sign outside which they park – but the scene was filmed about three blocks south of that, in Joe’s Broadstreet Grill, 247 South Broad Street.
+The diner, where they can’t even afford breakfast, is in the town of Globe, about 70 miles east of Phoenix.
+It’s often assumed to be La Luz Del Dia – since this is the coffee shop with the distinctive cup-shaped sign outside which they park – but the scene was filmed about three blocks south of that, in Joe’s Broadstreet Grill, 247 South Broad Street.

 Rescued from Serrano’s heavies by rival bounty hunter Marvin Dorfler (John Ashton), their car is chased by a helicopter along the stretch of I-60 running west from Globe, though the bridge they crash into is the Salt River Canyon Bridge, on I-60 about 35 miles north of the town.